naskio/awesome-docker-compose/README.md

 Pull requests are welcome.
 For any issue, please open an issue on [GitHub](https://www.github.com/naskio/awesome-docker-compose/issues).

-See the [contributor guide](./CONTRIBUTING.md) for more information.
+See the [contributing guide](./CONTRIBUTING.md) for more information.

 ## License